 The SPCA assesses new contracts and identifies related performance obligations for promises to transfer distinct goods or services to customers.
 Revenue is recognized as performance obligations under the terms of a contract are satisfied.
-The SPCA charges fees for adoptions, spay/neuter, and other services which are recognized at the point of sale.
-Refer to note 1 for discussion of contributions and grant revenue recognition.
+The SPCA charges fees for adoptions, spay/neuter, rummage store, clinic and other services which are recognized at the point of sale.